 “The possible solutions to a given problem emerge as the leaves of a tree, each node representing a point of deliberation and decision.” - Niklaus Wirth (1934 — ), Programming language designer

-Decision tree as the name suggests it is a flow like tree structure that works on the principle of conditions.
+Decision tree as the name suggests it is a flow like a tree structure that works on the principle of conditions.
 It is efficient and has strong algorithms used for predictive analysis.
-It has mainly attributes that include internal nodes, branches and a terminal node.
+It has mainly attributed that include internal nodes, branches and a terminal node.

 Every internal node holds a “test” on an attribute, branches hold the conclusion of the test and every leaf node means the class label.
 This is the most used algorithm when it comes to supervised models.
-It is used for both classification as well as regression.
+It is used for both classifications as well as regression.
 It is often termed as “CART” that means classification and regression tree.
 Tree algorithms are always preferred due to stability and reliability.
+(In order to understand more about decision tree in ML, click here)

 Let us see an example of a basic decision tree where it is to be decided in what conditions to play cricket and in what conditions not to play.